deepbrainai-research/discohead/README.md

 ‥‥

 ```
-- The `--mode` argument is used for specifying which demo video you want to generate.
+- The `--mode` argument is used to specify which demo video you want to generate:
-- available modes: `obama_demo1, obama_demo2, grid_demo1, grid_demo2, koeba_demo1, koeba_demo2`

 ```shell
 python test.py --mode {mode}
 ```
+- Available modes: `obama_demo1, obama_demo2, grid_demo1, grid_demo2, koeba_demo1, koeba_demo2`

 ## License